 3. Hôtel Le Germain Quebec

 Hôtel Le Germain Quebec is tucked away on a picturesque little street in the heart of Old Quebec.
 The hotel is extremely convenient as a base for exploration, located right in the heart of the action.
 Yet Saint Pierre Street, where the hotel is found, is pleasingly peaceful with hardly any traffic.
-This peaceful oasis is the perfect spot from which to explore the quays of the Old Port and the labyrinth of city streets.
+This peaceful oasis is the perfect spot to explore the Old Port’s quays and the labyrinth of city streets.

 This boutique hotel has just 60 rooms, which include Nespresso machines, smart bathrooms with bathrobes, slippers, and Molton Brown toiletries.
 There’s no restaurant on-site, but the hotel provides room service from the nearby restaurant L’Echaude every evening.
 A generous continental breakfast buffet is available in the lobby, and in the evening, this area converts to a comfortable bar.
 There are plenty of good restaurants within walking distance of the hotel so you won’t go hungry.